maxime-lair/maxime-lair/roadTo/os_concepts/sockets.md

 ![image](https://user-images.githubusercontent.com/72258375/149201355-a6776d9c-f123-4e87-8467-9fc6ef95c149.png)

 We will go through each socket type, and implement a simple client/server at the end.
-Different protocols will be used and shortly explained, as this is the subject of another article (i.e. *networking concepts*).
+Different transport layer protocols will be used and explained, for lower levels protocols, check out this [article](networking_concepts).

 ## Socket creation